PoP-PoPAPI/api/README.md

 **Note:** Setting parameter `datastructure` to either `graphql` or `rest` formats the response for the corresponding API.
 If `datastructure` is left empty, the response is the native one for PoP: a relational database structure (see "Data API layer" section below).
 -->

-## Time complexity of executing queries
+## Low time complexity to query the database

 PoP fetches a piece data from the database only once, even if the query fetches it several times.
-The query can include any number of nested relationships, and these are resolved with linear complexity time: worst case of `O(n^2)` (where `n` is the number of nodes that switch domain plus the number of retrieved results), and average case of `O(n)`.
+The query can include any number of nested relationships, and these are resolved with worst case complexity time of `O(n^2)`, and average case of `O(n)` (where `n` is the number of nested properties).

+## Complex query resolution without server-side coding

 <!--
 ## Comparison among APIs